anonaddy/addy.io/source/_posts/addy-io-has-partnered-with-kagi.md

 section: content
 title: addy.io has partnered with Kagi
 date: 2026-02-10
-description: We’re excited to share that addy.io has partnered with Kagi, a premium, privacy-focused, ad-free search engine that prioritises user experience over advertising revenue.
+description: We're excited to share that addy.io has partnered with Kagi, a premium, privacy-focused, ad-free search engine that prioritises user experience over advertising revenue.
 categories: [updates]
 ---